 We value your privacy

 It’s not a psychological thing, and it’s not influenced much by culture, preferences or demographics.
-It’s the way the human brain is wired based on evolution to make it easier to rapidly detect potential prey, predators, or mates in a cluttered visual world.
+It’s the way the human brain has evolved to make it easier to rapidly detect potential prey, predators or mates in a cluttered visual world.

 Visual saliency can actually be measured.
 The most reliable way to do this is to run a large-scale eye-tracking study and see where people look first on your web page.

 In the context of buttons, there are many visual characteristics of a page that allow your brain to rapidly evaluate the design and provide instructions to your eyes.